 This will be the key to a harmonious relationship even when problems arise.
-This will indicate not just the California tenant rights, but the landlord responsibilities as well.
+This will indicate the California tenant rights and the landlord’s responsibilities.
 It will provide the rules and guidelines that both parties should follow.
-It’s meant to complement the local, state and federal laws.
+It’s meant to complement the local, state, and federal laws.

-Renters should read and understand the proposed agreement.
-Some property managers have been known to insert illegal clauses in the fine print.
+You should read and understand the proposed agreement.
+Some property managers have inserted illegal clauses in the fine print.
 These clauses aim to free them from their responsibilities, putting the entire burden on the renter.

 - Don’t discriminate.

-While it’s a landlord’s right to reject an applicant because of bad credit, historically poor performance as a renter, or because being an overall risky applicant, they can’t reject because of a reason that can be deemed as discriminatory, like sex, religion, race and the likes.
-It’s illegal to discriminate someone because of his sexual orientation or personal traits.
+It’s a landlord’s right to reject an applicant because of bad credit.
+It can also be a historically poor performance as a renter or an overall risky applicant.
+They can’t reject you because of a reason that can be deemed discriminatory, like religion or race.
+It’s illegal to discriminate against someone because of his sexual orientation or personal traits.

 - Provide disclosures as required.

 Is there lead paint?
-Will the renter pay for utilities of other people?
+Will you pay for the utilities of other people?
 If something will affect the renter, it’s the landlord’s responsibility to disclose it.
-Property managers can order bulk lead paint testing kits for their properties to protect themselves and more importantly, their renters.
+Property managers can order bulk lead paint testing kits to protect themselves and the person living in the house.

-Just because you own the property, it doesn’t mean that you can enter it anytime you want to.
+Just because you own the property doesn’t mean that you can enter it anytime you want to.
 You can’t just barge in even if you have a key.
-There should be at least a 24 hour notice before you enter the property.
+There should be at least a 24-hour notice before you enter the property.

 - Follow the laws.

-The California Landlord Tenant Act explained above makes the laws clear.
-Landlords, just like the renters, are expected to follow them.
-Or else, the renters can take further action.
+The California Landlord-Tenant Act explained above makes the laws clear.
+Landlords are expected to follow them, just like the renters.
+Or else, you can take further action.
 If they do, it’s your responsibility to respect their right to do so.
 This means that you can’t retaliate in any way.

 Are Landlords Responsible for Pest Control in California?

 As mentioned, it’s their responsibility to ensure habitability.
-The presence of pests compromises this habitability and as such, it’s their responsibility to take care of pest control in a quick and efficient manner.
-They have 30 days at most to fix the problem unless if it’s deemed unsafe and unhealthy already.
+The presence of pests compromises this habitability.
+As such, it’s their responsibility to take care of pest control quickly and efficiently.
+They have 30 days at most to fix the problem unless it’s deemed unsafe and unhealthy already.
 In that case, it has to be done ASAP.
 As a property manager, don’t forget to notify the renter at least 24 hours in advance of your intention to enter the unit to do pest control.

-What if the landlord fails to fix the issue in a timely manner?
-The renter can withhold rent in this case.
-The local government, powered by the California State Housing Law, can also prosecute the landlord further.
+What if the landlord fails to fix the issue promptly?
+You can withhold rent in this case.
+The local government can also prosecute the landlord further, powered by the California State Housing Law.

 However, there is the issue of who caused the infestation.
-If it can be proven that it’s the renter’s failure to maintain a clean unit that led to the infestation, it’s then their responsibility to take care of the pest control.
+If it can be proven that it’s the failure to maintain a clean unit that led to the infestation, it’s then their responsibility to take care of the pest control.
+It could be mice.